manosmin/ceid-web/README.md

-# Web Programming & Systems
+# Web Programming & Systems Project 2021/22 @CEID

 A web application created to help users track and manage their potential exposure to virus carriers by crowd-sourcing data about their visits to various places.